tshepang/blog/content/what me loves about static website generation.md

 - It can take a lot of time to setup; For me, this was made worse by having a lot of posts, as well as [being rather particular] about the look and functionality of the output.

-[^1]: I used to run a command like `wget --mirror http://tshepang.net`
-    once in a while, just in case!

 [VCS]: http://en.wikipedia.org/wiki/Revision_control
 [a remote server]: https://bitbucket.org/tshepang/blog